-4. Costing and Budget
+16. Costing and Budget

-Give each team one product.
+Give each team one product from the Handling Collection or a similar lowcost product.
 Ask teams to mind map all the aspects of the design and manufacture of the product that have an impact on cost and profitability.
 They should consider:

-materials
+- materials

 - packaging

 - manufacturing

-- labour

 - overheads for example rent, utility bills, insurance

 - marketing